-If you’re tired of replacing your running shoes sooner than expected, we’ve tried hard to find and review some of the most durable running shoes in 2020.
+If you’re tired of replacing your running shoes sooner than expected, we’ve tried hard to find and review some of the most durable running shoes for you.

 Let’s dive right into it…

 In terms of specs, the Adios has really not changed that much over time.
 In the 5th major version of the shoe, we’re still looking at a 10-millimeter heel-to-toe drop.

 Instead of the full Boost midsole that you saw on the Adios 4, there’s now a new compound that Adidas has created called LightStrike.